 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Place the butter in the bowl of a stand mixer or in a large mixing bowl, Use the paddle or beater to beat the butter on medium speed until it is softened and smooth.
+- Place 12 oz unsalted butter in the bowl of a stand mixer or in a large mixing bowl, Use the paddle or beater to beat the butter on medium speed until it is softened and smooth.

-- With the mixer running on low, slowly add the sugar and mix until completely combined.
+- With the mixer running on low, slowly add 20 oz confectioner’s sugar and mix until completely combined.
 Run the mixer on medium speed for 2-3 minutes.

 - Scrape the sides of the bowl and the paddle.
 Switch to the whisk attachment.
-On low speed, whisk in the vanilla, milk, corn syrup and salt.
+On low speed, whisk 2 tablespoon vanilla extract, 2 oz whole milk, 3 oz light corn syrup and ¼ tsp table salt.

 - Beat on medium until light and fluffy, about 3-4 minutes.
 Use right away.
 Can be stored at room temperature for 1-2 days or frozen for up to 3 months.